net2devcrypto/0x-Protocol-DeFI-Swap-NextJS/README.md

 👑 This is the best 0x Protocol DeFI Swap App built for NextJS - Add this addon to your existing NextJS Project for a full fledged powerful DeFI Swap Interface Functionality.
 Allow Users to exchange crypto right from your web front end.

-##
-🚀👩‍🚀This repo contains all the files to follow along and implement a MultiChain NFT MarketPlace!
-Be sure to watch my Youtube tutorials so you can learn and follow along!
+##🚀👩‍🚀This repo contains all the files to add the n2DeX 0x Protocol DeFI Swap Interface to your NextJS Project!
+Be sure to watch my Youtube tutorial vid and follow along!

 ** THE FILES ATTACHED TO THIS REPO ARE FOR EDUCATIONAL PURPOSES ONLY **

 ** NOT FINANCIAL ADVISE **

 ** USE IT AT YOUR OWN RISK** **I'M NOT RESPONSIBLE FOR ANY USE, ISSUES ETC.. **

-Please follow instructions for the video tutorial you are watching.

-## Part-1 Hardhat and EthersJS

 Click for video:

 <a href="https://www.youtube.com/watch?v=wxeA8NKPNUA&t=539s" target="_blank"><img src="https://github.com/net2devcrypto/misc/blob/main/ytlogo2.png" width="150" height="40"></a>